rmit-ir/SummaryRank/README.md

 ## Dependencies ##

-The preferred way of running SummaryRank at this moment is simply through the `run.py` script.
 The package does not need to be explicitly installed, but quite a few dependencies would need to be resolved through `pip`.
 Usually, this is how you get SummaryRank running on your machine:

     git clone https://github.com/rmit-ir/SummaryRank
     pip -r SummaryRank/requirements
-    SummaryRank/run.py

 ## Usage ##

 SummaryRank is designed to help researchers confront two essential but perhaps tedious tasks in the ranking experiment: feature extraction and data manipulation.
-It helps break down the task of data munging into a number of small but manageable steps.
+One can easily break down the task of data munging to a number of small but manageable steps.
+These steps are performed by executing the tools in SummaryRank.

 Some assumptions were made about the experimental task and the data: